 The Internet-of-Things is the global network of intelligent and connected devices utilizing Wi-Fi capabilities and sensors.
 Embedding electronics into physical objects builds some intelligence into them making them “smart” thereby enabling these devices to communicate with each other.
 These devices can range from industrial control systems, automobiles, wearable devices, medical equipment, smart home devices, and smart energy management devices.
 In this manner, the predictable channels of an information system are rapidly changing and the physical world is becoming increasingly smart.
 The steep rise in the number of connected devices can be attributed to the ubiquitous broadband internet, low connection costs and availability of a large number of smart devices.
 The following are a few applications of IoT which throw light on the advancements in wireless network technologies and the extent to which they can be leveraged for the purpose of automation and control, information analysis.
 Rental cars with embedded sensors provide the customers with the flexibility to pick up cars from pick up spots and return them rather than having rental centers.
 The embedded sensors help in tracking the car, the distance travelled, and the rental duration.
 The sensors in retail membership cards retrieve the shopper’s data and apply the appropriate discounts at the point of sale.
 Airplane manufacturers are considering building the airframes with embedded sensors which send important data regarding the health of the critical components to monitoring systems.
 This can help mitigate unprecedented downtime and also provides scope for proactive maintenance.
 For instance, in many manufacturing industries, the paper industry demands manual adjustments of temperature for lime kilns which can be automated through the use of sensors and also they are networked to alert the operators in case of the temperature rising beyond the threshold.
 [1]

+Undoubtedly IoT solutions have provided great benefits and their incorporation into various sectors like financial technology, healthcare, manufacturing, retail, transportation and supply chain can herald radical transformation.
+These solutions offer enhanced tracking methodologies which can be useful in the healthcare industry where patients can be closely monitored by the doctors using monitoring devices, sensors and also alerts can be sent during an emergency situation.
+Given the low costs of infrastructure and the rapid growth in the number of connected devices, ubiquitous networks are emerging.
+IoT solutions also help optimize the processes thereby reducing the costs and enhancing the production rates.
+Although there are several benefits of these solutions, there are several factors which thwart us from tapping their full potential.
+The lack of sufficient knowledge on interoperable technologies and the associated standards also pose a setback for several organizations.
+Managing the huge volume of data generated by the IoT devices is also an arduous task demanding advanced algorithms and protocols to operate on the data.
+With IoT, the conventional routes of information exchange are expanding and this is raising concerns in the security space since there are a lot of avenues for exchanging information and all of the transmitted data needs to be secured.
+[63]

-and this is a lot of1.2 IoT Security
+1.2 IoT Security